gunaprsd/gunaprsd.github.io/index.md

     I do data-intensive systems research.
 My research focuses on building efficient state-management support for cloud applications.
 I have designed and built systems that cater to different kinds of state management needs.
     <ul>
         <li> <b>Rille</b> is a scalable deterministic and ordered stream processing engine built for multicores. </li>
-        <li> <b>Faster</b> is a concurrent key-value store that efficiently caches hot working set in memory and handles larger than memory data. </li>
+        <li> <b>Faster</b> is a concurrent key-value store that supports larger-than-memory data while efficiently caching the hot working set in memory. </li>
         <li><b>Strife</b> is a novel transaction processing system that is designed to mostly avoid expensive concurrency control by scheduling transactions intelligently.</li>
     </ul></p>
     <p>